treehouses/treehouses.github.io/pages/blog/20240206-privacypolicy.md

  * **Account** means a unique account created for You to access our Service or parts of our Service.

- * **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where &quot;control&quot; means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
+ * **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

  * **Application** refers to  treehouses remote, the software program provided by the Company.

- * **Company** (referred to as either &quot;the Company&quot;, &quot;We&quot;, &quot;Us&quot; or &quot;Our&quot; in this Agreement) refers to Open Learning Exchange.
+ * **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Open Learning Exchange.

  * **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.